MillmanY/MMLoadingButton/README.md

 To run the example project, clone the repo, and run `pod install` from the Example directory first.

 ## Requirements
+Desc: This is a custom Button With loading progress animation with status scuess and error

+        1.Scuess can set Transition
+        2.Error can set reminder message

 1.Demo With (Error,Scuess,Transition)

 ![LoadingButton](https://github.com/MillmanY/MMLoadingButton/blob/master/DemoGif/firstDemo.gif)